Meet the Preschool Teachers

 Director of Summer Camp/Teacher

 Jane Piselli graduated from Antioch University New England with my Master’s in Education as well as my Early Childhood, Special Education, and Elementary teaching certification.
-I also have my certificate in Nature Based Preschool.
-My passion is getting out of the classroom and exploring the outdoors.
-I believe that by providing kids with real experiences and time to explore the world around them and their own development as humans they will fall in love with the world and learning in a way that will stay with them for their whole lives.
-I love getting my hands and feet dirty and personally do my best learning while exploring myself and investigating, always asking questions.
-I love to hike, bike, swim and snowshoe.
-I went to the NCNC preschool and my family has a long history of working and participating in programing.
+They also have their certificate in Nature Based Preschool.
+Their passion is getting out of the classroom and exploring the outdoors.
+They believe that by providing kids with real experiences and time to explore the world around them and their own development as humans they will fall in love with the world and learning.
+Jane loves getting their hands and feet dirty and personally does their best learning while exploring and investigating, always asking questions.
+Jane loves to hike, bike, swim and snowshoe.
+Jane is a NCNC Preschool Alumni and their family has a long history of working and participating in programing.

 Christine grew up in Stamford, CT, and joined the New Canaan Nature Center Preschool in 1999.
 She had previously been a lead teacher at the Baby Cottage in Stamford, an educational assistant at Rogers Magnet School and the Summer Camp Director at the Wilton Riding Club.
 She is working toward her degree in Early Childhood Education at Norwalk Community College.
 She loves to be outside and enjoys cooking and baking with the children.